General Social Media Guidelines

 Be respectful.
 You are more likely to achieve your goals or sway others to your beliefs if you are constructive and respectful while discussing a bad experience or disagreeing with a concept or person.
 When you’re online, treat others the way you would want them to treat you.
 Certain topics can lead to inflammatory conversations and negative comments.
 Don’t fan the flames.
 Keep your comments kind, thoughtful and on topic.

 Allow interaction.
 Social media demands authenticity.
 It generally is best not to censor or delete unflattering comments.
 However, it is recommended that you delete comments or posts that contain profanity, obvious spam and discriminatory messages.
+For unflattering comments that are milder, we recommend you hid the comment.
+The person who posted will be able to see the comment, but others will not.
 Always take a screenshot of any comment or post you delete.
-If a student makes an obscene, vulgar or offensive comment, notify the Office of the Dean of Students and include a screenshot of the comment in your communication.
+If a student makes an obscene, vulgar or offensive comment, notify the Office of the Dean of Students and our Online Content Coordinator.
+Include a screenshot of the comment in your communication.

 Be safe.
-If any commenter threatens anyone including students, faculty, staff or the university community, take a screenshot of the comment and notify Police and Security Services immediately.
+If any commenter threatens anyone including students, faculty, staff or the university community, take a screenshot of the comment and notify Police and Security Services immediately and notify our Online Content Coordinator.

 Be a valued member.
 If you join a social network like a Facebook group or comment on someone's blog, make sure you are contributing valuable insights.
 Don't post information about topics like UW-Stevens Point events or a book you've authored unless you are sure it will be of interest to readers.
 Self-promoting behavior is viewed negatively and can lead to you being banned from websites or groups.
 Make sure your posts add value to a conversation.
 If it’s a thoughtful, intelligent and kindly worded post that addresses your audience’s needs, it’s adding value.

 Maintain your page.
 Make sure that the social media account is maintained by an active administrator.
 It is good practice to have a second person as a backup administrator.
 Remember to make arrangements for succession, transferring responsibility and administrative access to the account when necessary, keeping passwords secure.
+If passwords are not kept, it's difficult to deactivate accounts that are not active.
 Respond to prompts and questions in a timely manner.
-If you can’t devote time to this important task, don’t start a social media account.
+If you can’t devote time to this important task, don’t start a social media account or deactivate your current account.
+Thirty days of nonuse would be considered inactive.

 Maintain confidentiality.
 Do not post confidential or proprietary information about UW-Stevens Point, its students, its alumni or your fellow employees.
 Use good ethical judgment and follow university policies and federal requirements, such as FERPA.
 If you discuss a situation involving individuals on a social media site, be sure they cannot be identified.
 As a guideline, don't post anything that you would not present at a conference.
 As a guideline, don’t post anything that you would not present at a conference.